 Above image taken by: Katie Newburn

 I never leave home without my camera.
 And I refuse to leave the country without researching all the best places to see, things to do, food to eat, and spots to photograph.
-I hope my personal travel guide can help you on your next photo trip.
+I hope my personal travel photography gear guide can help you on your next photo trip.

 Google Map Creation